benlansdell/rdd/readme.md

-## Spiking networks as a regression discontinuity design
+## Spiking allows neurons to estimate their causal effect

+Lansdell and Kording 2018

 **Abstract:** Learning aims at causing better performance, and the typical gradient descent learning is an approximate causal estimator.
 However real neurons spike, making their gradients undefined.
 Interestingly, a popular technique in economics, regression discontinuity design, estimates causal effects using such discontinuities.
 Here we show how the spiking threshold can reveal the influence of a neuron's activity on the performance, indicating a deep link between simple learning rules and economics-style causal inference.